 Our Favorite Active Toddler Activities:

-- This no-prep toddler activities post has SO many ideas for ways to easily keep your 2-year-old active.
+- This post on how to tire out a 2 year old has SO many ideas for ways to easily keep your 2-year-old active.
 (No, it’s not going to give you elaborate ideas like “build a toddler obstacle course” that’s going to take you an hour to create).
 One of our favorite activities from this list is a variation of Duck, Duck, Goose.
 You play it the same way, but instead of saying “duck, duck” you make up random things.
 This is SO great for your todder’s growing vocabulary.
 My 2-year-old always comes up with fun words to use, like “chicken nugget” and “wiggly toes”.

 - Toddler Activity Challenge– Does your toddler love getting stickers and badges?
 This activity challenge contains 30 different challenges for your toddler to complete.
 Once your toddler completes the challenge, he receives a printable badge to paste onto a paper or to pin onto his shirt.
 My 2-year-old especially loved the Catching Bubbles Challenge, the Kick The Hand Challenge and the Animal Grab Challenge.
 These are great things to do with 2-year-olds on a rainy day.